Police Explorer Post 212

 Inquire about our community meeting schedule which is also available for the Neighborhood Watch and Homeowner Association groups that are currently meeting throughout the City.

 If you are going on vacation or plan to be away from your home for an extended period of time, the Longwood Police Department’s free House Watch Program can give you peace of mind.
 Officers will conduct periodic exterior checks while you are away, monitoring your property for inappropriate activity or emergencies.
-Enlisting Longwood Police Department officers to keep an eye out for suspicious activity while you are away from home does not guarantee against loss, theft, damage or mischief but it can be a useful deterrent to anyone who may be targeting your home for criminal purposes.
+Enlisting Longwood Police Department officers to keep an eye out for suspicious activity while you are away from home does not guarantee loss, theft, damage, or mischief but it can be a useful deterrent to anyone who may be targeting your home for criminal purposes.

 Child Safety Seat Checks

 The Longwood Police Department in conjunction with Safe Kids, Seminole County participates in Child Safety Seat Checks and Education.
 Safe Kids Seminole County urges families to buckle up the entire family when traveling.
 Wearing a seat belt is still the most effective way to save lives and reduce injuries from motor vehicle crashes on America’s roadways.
 Chances are that someone that you know will be involved in a car crash this year.
 If they are not buckled up, they’re 50 percent more likely to be injured or killed.
 Unfortunately, many of those who die will be children; since motor vehicle crashes are still the leading cause of death for children in America.